Rokasl/CS408_project/report/source/13_chapter_6.md

 ```

 It generates the "gen.js" in *Backend/machine/dist* folder.
 At this point *Backend/machine/dist/output.js*
-needs to be recompiled to include new "gen.js" file.
+needs to be compiled again to include new "gen.js" file.

 ```bash
 webpack --hide-modules
 ```

-Then it just retrieves the output with *Node* and checks if it as expected or not; letting the user
+The script, then, just retrieves the output with *Node* and checks if it as expected or not while letting the user
 know if test failed or passed (same way as in experimental testing framework).
 Finally,
-some statistics are shown on how many tests in total have passed and failed with corresponding percentages.
+some statistics are shown on how many tests in total have passed and failed with corresponding percentage values.